booleancl/microsystem-python-test-sbstn-jmnz/README.md

 Todo el código debe ser escrito en inglés y no puede modificar los nombres de los archivos.
 Todo lo que despliegue el programa hacia el usuario deberá estar escrito en español.
 El archivo principal de llamará **app.py**

+## Autograding

+This example project is written in Python, and tested with pytest.

+The assignment
+The tests are failing right now because the method isn't outputting the correct string.
+Fixing this up will make the tests green.

+Setup command
+`sudo -H pip3 install pytest`

+Run command
+`pytest`

+Notes
+pip's install path is not included in the PATH var by default, so without installing via sudo -H, pytest would be unaccessible.